Cornell students petition to have freshman TikTok star expelled for flouting coronavirus rules

 Cornell, which did not address questions about Zhang, has created a “behavioral compact” for all students on campus as well as in surrounding Ithaca, N.Y.
 Anyone in the Cornell and Ithaca-area communities can report violations to the university — and students are told that they “must adopt a culture of shared responsibility for … safety and well-being.”

-One rule: Students may only attend gatherings of 30 people or fewer, and only while wearing masks and keeping six feet apart.
+One rule: Students may attend gatherings of fewer than 30 people and only while wearing masks and keeping six feet apart.

-“While we are not able to speak to individual cases, we will note that a number of students who have violated the behavioral compact have been held accountable,” said Cornell spokesman John Carberry in a statement.
+“While we are not able to speak to individual cases, we will note that a number of students who have violated the behavioral compact have been held accountable,” Cornell spokesman John Carberry said in a statement.

-Some think students should not shoulder all the blame for their transgressions.

-“Universities asked them back,” said Lauren Kilgour, a doctoral candidate at Cornell who two weeks ago co-wrote an op-ed titled “Don’t Make College Kids the Coronavirus Police.”
+Some say students should not shoulder all the blame for their transgressions: “Universities asked them back,” said Lauren Kilgour, a doctoral candidate at Cornell who two weeks ago co-wrote an op-ed titled “Don’t Make College Kids the Coronavirus Police.”

-She says that students just figuring out adulthood are being forced into tough positions as peer monitors and stewards of public health.
-She sees college environments built on trust and community being upended by the threat of punishment brought on by fellow students.
+Kilgour said students just figuring out adulthood are being forced into tough positions as peer monitors and stewards of public health.
+She worries college environments built on trust and community will be upended by the threat of punishment brought on by fellow students.

+“What we see happening … it’s kind of exactly what we were trying to get at in our op-ed,” she said.

 Broughton reported Zhang last week, after a friend sent her a picture of what appears to be a private Snapchat story, a post available only to select friends.
 The friend vented over text about Zhang’s other alleged misdeeds — “haven’t seen her with a mask on at all” — and soon Broughton had emailed the vice president for student and campus life.

-A video circulated, too, showing students clustered mask-less around two people arm-wrestling on the floor.
+A video circulated, too, showing students clustered maskless around two people arm-wrestling on the floor.
 A woman resembling Zhang squishes together with other people for a selfie at the end.

 Then, this weekend, students confronted Zhang in the Class of 2024 GroupMe, according to images shared with The Washington Post.

 “guys if you see someone breaking the rules, report it,” someone wrote. “it puts us all at risk.”